IceDragen/HPCC-2020/README.md

-1. This Simulator is developed in Python.
+1. This program is developed in Python3.
+To run the program, you need to install two python library named numpy and matplotlib.
+2. When you open the project , you need to open the IEEE-Cluster-2020 as the root directory, the module Simulator and Visualizer are dependent.

-2. The entry function file is Simulator/Bootstrap.py.
+3. The entry function file is Simulator/Bootstrap.py.
    Function online_simulate_with_FCFS uses the FCFS strategy and function online_simulate_with_SJF uses the SJF strategy.

-3. Simulator/Wireless.py implements the wireless HPC system with 1D torus inter-cabinet wireless interconnect and 1D torus intra-cabinet cable interconnect.
+4. Simulator/Wireless.py implements the wireless HPC system with 1D torus inter-cabinet wireless interconnect and 1D torus intra-cabinet cable interconnect.

-4. Simulator/Conventional.py implememts the conventional Blue Waters system with 3D torus interconnect
+5. Simulator/Conventional.py implememts the conventional Blue Waters system with 3D torus interconnect

-5. Visualization/System.py implements the visualization of the system utilization the HPC system with 3D torus interconnect.
+6. Visualization/System.py implements the visualization of the system utilization the HPC system with 3D torus interconnect.
+7. If you use PyCharm to run the Visualization/System.py, you may need to edit the configuration before run.